Trazodone and Alcohol

 • Worsened insomnia

-Note that although alcohol and Trazodone are both taken to treat depression and anxiety, ironically, when taken together the combination can cause adverse reactions, mood swings, and increased depression and anxiety.
-Moreover, Trazodone interactions with alcohol prevent Trazodone from doing its job and worsen the symptoms it’s supposed to treat.
-For example, if one takes Trazodone to ease insomnia, drinking alcohol while on the drug will exacerbate will only increase wakefulness and anxiety.
+It’s important to note that although alcohol and trazodone are both taken to treat depression and anxiety, ironically, when taken together, the combination can cause mood swings, increased depression, and anxiety.
+Trazodone interactions with alcohol prevent trazodone from doing its job and worsen the symptoms it’s supposed to treat.
+For instance, if someone is using trazodone to help with insomnia, drinking alcohol can actually make it harder to sleep and increase anxiety.

 Is Trazodone and Alcohol Death Possible?

-Due to the dangerous side effects that occur as a result of mixing the two substances, coma and even death are a possible consequence.
-There isn’t enough research to show overdose and addiction rates of mixing Trazodone and alcohol, and studies of past deaths that occurred as a result of combining the two are very few.
-Despite this, when taking Trazodone, one should be well aware of the risks.
+Due to the dangerous side effects of trazodone interactions with alcohol, coma and even death are potential consequences.
+There isn’t yet enough research to show overdose and addiction rates of mixing trazodone and alcohol, and studies of past deaths that occurred as a result of combining the two are very few.
+Despite this, when taking trazodone, one should be well aware of the risks.

 Check your insurance